jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-31.md

 rendered at least one (1) year of service at the time of effectivity of the Act.
 (b) The following shall govern the application of Section 3(a) of this Rule:
-(i) With respect to NPC officials and employees, they shall be considered legally terminated and shall be entitled to the benefits or separation pay provided in Section 3(a) herein when the restructuring plan as approved by the NPC Board shall have been implemented.
+(i) With respect to NAPOCOR officials and employees, they shall be considered legally terminated and shall be entitled to the benefits or separation pay provided in Section 3(a) herein when the restructuring plan as approved by the NAPOCOR Board shall have been implemented.
 (ii) With respect to NEA officials and employees, they shall be considered legally terminated and shall be entitled to the